Where are you located?

 Can I bring/use my own airplane?

 Yes!
 We can do some of the training in your own airplane under the following conditions: Upon inspection, I can decline to conduct training in the particular airplane; we will only use the airplane as is appropriate, performing only those maneuvers that are approved in the airplane.
-At a minimum, you can usually plan on using your airplane for at least half of the Lessons in Modules I and II.

 If we use your airplane, please understand that you will be acting as PIC at all times during our training flights.
 I do carry CFI insurance as well.

-The Program is divided into three stand-alone Modules: Stall/Spin Awareness, In-Flight Emergencies, and Basic Aerobatics.
+The EMT program is divided into three stand-alone Modules: Stall/Spin Awareness, In-Flight Emergencies, and Basic Aerobatics.
 Each Module includes three hours of ground instruction and three hours of flight instruction, spread over four separate Lessons.
 As a result, each Lesson consists of about 45 minutes on the ground and 45 minutes in the air.

 If you schedule two Lessons per day (the maximum recommended for most), you can complete each Module in two days.
 Therefore, plan on a minimum of two days for Module I; four days for Modules I & II together; six days to complete all three Modules.